 Butterflies not only add to the beauty of our garden but they also help with pollinating flowers.
 There are over 500 known species of butterflies in Canada and United States, that help the flowers grow.
-I have gathered these easy handmade ways to make butterfly feeder.
-These are great for attracting bugs and birds along with butterflies in your garden/ backyard.
-And lots of fun to make with kids.
+I have gathered easy handmade ways to make DIY butterfly feeder.
+These are great for attracting bugs and birds along with butterflies in your garden/ backyard with kids.

 Make butterfly nectar: